leonardo-kr/instantmessenger/README.md

-# development halted (for now)

 # instant messenger

-it's exactly what it sounds like, although not completed. it only works on the web
+it's exactly what it sounds like and only works on the web

 ## running dev version